microsoft/FluidFramework/docs/content/docs/recipes/angular.md

 To ensure that both local and remote changes to the timestamp are reflected in the UI, we will use the `localTimestamp` component property to store the local timestamp value and ensure that it is updated whenever any client changes the `fluidSharedObjects` value.

 1. Below the preceding `getFluidData` function add the following code.
-Note about this code:

     ```js
     syncData() {